 Other parts of my role required reading current trends books, used for social media posting and content writing.

 Then there’s my passion area of Guest Experience, in which I am constantly researching customer service books for application for churches.

-And, as many readers know, I am a Disney Fanatic – which extends to building a Disney library, currently 139 volumes and growing!
+And, as many readers know, I am a Disney Fanatic – which extends to building a Disney library, currently over 400 volumes and growing!

 Finally, there’s just the pure pleasure of reading – an almost nightly hour or two in the late evening reading a wide range of books, both brand new and classics, fiction and nonfiction.

 Add those 5 categories all together, and in 2016 I have “read” 286 books.

 First, a disclaimer: I did not read all 286 cover to cover.
 With such an immense (and pleasurable) task in front of me, I have to resort to some method of finding out what an author is trying to say without reading the whole book.

 Here’s how I did it – and, of course it starts with a book!

 Literally – that’s the name of a classic book by Mortimer Adler.
 The first lesson of reading is to learn that you don’t need to “read” each book the same way.
 Here are Adler’s 4 levels of reading:

 - Elementary Reading – What does the book say?